Capricornucopia/DisInfoSec/index.md

 **The schedule will be announced during the last week of June, and YouTube/Twitch links will be available soon.**

+## Be notified about DisInffoSec!

+[Click here to sign up for the email list](https://docs.google.com/forms/d/1X3HTdzNinI7gmcAe9ahM4IRtVGzmjwFBqNJ1xfXvE8Y/) to be notified with news about DisInfoSec and the YouTube/Twitch links.

 ## Speakers have officially been announced!

 The CFP is closed.
 Here's the official speaker lineup!
 In no particular order: